- 1 Launch And Pray “Optimization.”

 If an offer has different landing pages, be sure to test these as well.

-Each offer landing page will perform differently and be sure to recognize which page best suits your angle.
+Each offer landing page will perform differently.
+Be sure to recognize which page best suits your angle.

 This ironically is the most overlooked optimization by most marketers.